aaronmunsters/fumis_wircu/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project lead at frenck@addons.community.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project lead at [the project issues page][issues].
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project lead is obligated to maintain confidentiality with regard to the reporter of an incident.